|A through C||D through H||I through O||P through R||S through Z|

 Unlike standard ad rules, session ad rules are frequency-based and apply across multiple video streams.
 They control how long a visitor can watch content across streams before an ad shows, and how many ads that visitor sees.
 Like standard ad rules, session ad rules control the type of ad formats that appear and what the source of the ads should be.

-A mode where tags call all ads once in the header, rather than requesting each ad separately inline with the ad slot.
+A GPT mode where tags call all ads once in the header, instead of requesting each ad separately inline with the ad slot.
+This is also sometimes called "Single Request Architecture" or SRA.

 Key values that specify data like content information and an audience for the video, for example, age: 16-65; geo: US UK FR.

-One or more screenshots of web pages showing specific ads, for the purpose of proving to the advertiser that they ran in the way that the advertiser wanted.
+One or more screenshots of webpages or apps showing specific ads, for the purpose of proving to the advertiser that they ran in the way that the advertiser wanted.

 Top-level ad unit